Vyral/sean-zanganeh-blog/_drafts/youtube-introduction.md

 {% include youtube.html %}

+*Exciting news: I’ll be sharing my real estate expertise with you through my new video blog!*

 I’ve got some exciting news to report to you all today.
 <br>&nbsp;
 <br>**We’ll be sharing our real estate expertise with you through our new video blog.** We’re extremely excited about this and we want to be sure to include all of you.
 Here’s how it will work: